 Our kitchens are filled with plastic, there's no doubt about it.
 From food packaging, food storage, drink bottles or cooking utensils it really is a lot when you take a step back and look at this area as a whole.
 But this is not to say we can't make small changes like;

-1. If you are getting a takeaway meal and cannot provide your own container and the place you are ordering from uses plastic containers, keep them and reuse them.
+1. Reuse your takeaway container: If you are getting a takeaway meal and cannot provide your own container or the place you are ordering from uses plastic containers, keep them and reuse them.
 This may not be "plastic-free" but you're reducing your waste overall.

-3. Say no to single-use plastic bottles or coffee cups and always keep a reusable one of each handy so you are not tempted.
+3. Use reusable cups and water bottle: Say no to single-use plastic bottles or coffee cups and always keep a reusable one of each handy so you are not tempted.
 Make it a rule that you cannot have a delicious takeaway coffee without your reusable coffee cup.

-4. Be mindful of what you are using to wash your dishes, generally speaking these are made of plastic.
+4. Choose biodegradable kitchen accessories: Be mindful of what you are using to wash your dishes, generally these are made of plastic.
 Choose a reusable, biodegradable and compostable option instead such as our Biodegradable Sponge Cloth.

 Plastic Free In The Bathroom